 Pulling away at a maximum speed of 15mph, the Toyota Prius gets power from the electric motor, which makes it economical for start-stop city driving.
 As speed goes up, the petrol engine is mostly used during hand acceleration.

 When you use the brakes or decelerate, the regenerative braking system generates electricity and keeps it in the battery for later use.
+This process not only charges the battery but also helps extend the overall lifespan of the reconditioned hybrid battery.
+To ensure optimal performance and longevity of your hybrid vehicle’s battery, regular maintenance such as Hybrid Battery Service is recommended.
 The battery has enough size that the car can be powered by the electric motor for 1.25 miles.

 Toyota utilizes this system as well in its other models, such as the Prius+, Auris, and Yaris.
 Other car brands that work similarly include Volkswagen, Audi, Porsche, BMW, Peugeot, Citroen, Mercedes Benz, Land Rover, and Lexus.

 Plug-in Hybrid Cars